JohnnyWangMiura/Pangle-Android-SDK-Integration-Guideline/6_Native.md

 Pangle provides a dislike button for banner ad which could make the user have a chance to remove the banner layout and select the reason why they don't like it.
 This step is optional.

-The `setDislikeCallback` method requires `Acitivty` and `DislikeInteractionCallback` instances.
-The `Activity` instance should be the activity from which the banner ad is presented.

 ```Java